Spectral properties and coding transitions of Haar-random quantum codes

-Our results raise a number of questions for future work.
-Most directly, it would be interesting to determine how (and even whether) the picture we have presented generalizes to local stabilizer codes such as the toric code, or to non-stabilizer codes such as nonabelian topologically ordered states~\cite{lo2025universalquantumcomputations3,jing2025intrinsicheraldingoptimaldecoders,Sala2025}.
-The structure of errors for these models is similar to that in random codes: provided that errors are correctable, the images of the logical subspace under different errors will form orthogonal subspaces, so some version of the ``band structure'' we have discussed here will exist in the correctable phase for all error correcting codes.
-(However, its combinatorics will change for highly degenerate codes like the toric code.)
+More nontrivial are local stabilizer codes, such as the toric code, or non-stabilizer codes such as nonabelian topologically ordered states~\cite{Chen2025a,lo2025universalquantumcomputations3,Jing2025,Sala2025}.
 In the toric code specifically, there is also evidence from statistical mechanics mappings for a series of $\alpha$-dependent singularities in the R\'enyi entropy $S_\alpha(\tilde\rho_Q)$, with the thresholds increasing with $\alpha$ as in random codes.
-On the other hand, in the toric code and other topological codes, not all errors of a given weight $w$ are equivalent: their distribution also matters.
-Moreover, the density-matrix ``bands'' might not follow a Marchenko-Pastur density of states, since the errors do not map logical states to random vectors.
-Understanding whether some notion of universality applies to the eigenvalue spectra of generic decohered codes is an interesting task for future work.
+On the other hand, in the toric code and other topological codes, not all errors of a given weight $w$ are equivalent, and the eigenvalue distribution in the large $N$ limit will acquire structure not captured by random matrix theory.
+Nevertheless, the broad picture of the spectrum splitting into bands may still apply, with the proviso that (for stabilizer codes with degeneracy), one should think of bands as organized by \textit{syndromes}, rather than \textit{errors}.
+In the Supplemental Material, we develop this perspective by considering the band structure of well-known small stabilizer codes~\cite{suppmat}.
+The utility of this approach is less clear in the large $N$ limit, as both the eigenvalue multiplicity within bands and the band dispersion become nontrivial to calculate.
+In light of these challenges, understanding whether some notion of universality applies to the eigenvalue spectra of generic non-degenerate decohered codes (and further exploring the broader similarities in decohered codes with degeneracy) is an interesting task for future work.

 \widetext

 \onecolumngrid \makeatletter

 \makeatletter \counterwithout{equation}{section} {S\arabic{equation}} {S\arabic{figure}}